Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 ## Google Cloud Virtual Machine
 [Google Cloud Nightscout](./GoogleCloud.md) >> Virtual Machine

 In this guide, we will create a free virtual machine in our [Google project](./NS_GCProject.md).
+Only one virtual machine per Google account will be free.
 For additional assistance, a video clip on this page may be helpful.
 The process should take approximately 5 minutes to complete.
 <br/>